ingenieriart3/smart-knowledge-retriever/README.md

 📊 Weaviate Console → http://localhost:8080
 ---

+# 5. ⚡ Bonus: Value pitch for the demo

+Smart Knowledge Retriever is a hybrid memory engine that stores both structured and vectorized knowledge.
+It allows ingesting notes or documents, vectorizes them using OpenAI embeddings via Weaviate, and supports intelligent querying based on semantic similarity.

+This architecture is designed to scale across use cases like:

+    Personal second brain

+    Company documentation search

+    Embedded AI assistants
+---

 ## 🔧 Improvements / Dev Notes

 - ✅ Add `--host` to Svelte dev script to allow external access from Docker: